wp-plugins/social-polls-by-opinionstage/readme.txt

 N/A

 == Changelog ==
+ = Version 3.1.0 =
+  * Poll creator can select number of allowed answers
+  * FB Sharing flow optimizations
- = Version 3.0.0 =
+  * Poll results can be shown from the Opinion-Stage dashboard = Version 3.0.0 =
   * New hybrid voting method allowing users to vote either via a social profile or completely  anonymously = Version 2.9.0 =